Please excuse the construction happening around our office. Please call 414-464-9021 if you have any troubles at all accessing our parking lot.

 Each patient’s situation is unique.
 In some cases of gingivitis, we may only need to use our LightScalpel Laser once for root planing and scaling.
 Other times, we may use it to address diseased periodontal pockets, but we may need to see you again if the bacteria rebuild.
 These typically are not repeat sessions.

-What is Recovery Like after Laser Dentistry Treatments?
+What Is Recovery Like After Laser Dentistry Treatments?

-Is Laser Dentistry Covered by My Dental Insurance?
+Is Laser Dentistry Covered By My Dental Insurance?

-Insurance companies cover procedures not methods.
-So, if you’re having a gummy smile addressed, the insurance company would choose to cover that procedure or not (possibly deeming it elective).
-The method used — whether scalpel or laser — is not part of their consideration.
 Generally, insurance reimbursement is a set amount based on the procedure.
 As with all procedures and treatments at Hampton Dental Associates, we work with your insurance provider to attain the highest amount of coverage possible.

-Because scalpels and cutting aren’t necessary, the laser is considered a much safer way to resolve dental problems.
-Some of the benefits to this type of treatment include precision cutting and vaporization, less blood loss, minimal swelling and scarring, and decreased post-operative discomfort.
 Rather than noisy drills or scalpels and stitches, the LightScalpel CO2 allows us to remove infections or decay from your mouth.
-Additionally, the treatment is pain-free, making it appealing to our patients with dental anxiety – sometimes fear of traditional dental tools prevents patients from getting the help that they need.
+Additionally, the treatment is pain-free, making it appealing to our patients with dental anxiety – sometimes, fear of traditional dental tools prevents patients from getting the help that they need.

 LS HP tipless dental and Laser